doppllib/doppllib.github.io/docs/AddingDoppl.md

 already for other reasons.
 Doppl generates a pair of pods from your Android
 app: one containing the main code, the other containing the test code.

+Aim to keep your Cocoapods version up to date.
+These instructions work with version 1.3.1.

 ## Step #1: Clone the Starter Android Project

-Clone or download the starter project &mdash; `SOAndroid` &mdash; from [its GitHub repository](https://github.com/doppllib/SOAndroid).
+Clone or download the 1.0.2 tagged edition of the starter project &mdash; `SOAndroid` &mdash; from
+[its GitHub repository](https://github.com/doppllib/SOAndroid).

 You should be able to import this into Android Studio 3.0+ and run it on an